MarkShinozaki/CPTS321/README.md

 ---

 > [!IMPORTANT]
-> ***This Course is meant to introduce you to introduce students C#, Software Engineering Principles, Unit Testing and a tons more awesome and cool coding techniques  ***
+> ***This Course is meant to introduce you to introduce students to C#, Software Engineering Principles, Unit Testing and a tons more awesome and cool coding techniques***
 > ***The Work and Material in this Repo is meant to provide assistance, there is a possiblity that a few things here and there are not correct so please check all contents yourself***

 > [!CAUTION]